shift-up/Web-Dev-Advanced/Unit3/README.md

-# Unit 3: Building A Frontend
+# Unit 3: Building a frontend

 ## Module 3.1 - Working with ReactJS